awesomeCells/platynereis_regeneration_SC_atlas_2024/README.md

 As quality check, I compared bulk and single cell transcriptome time series.

+### 9. Generating Plots
+`09_plotting.Rmd`

+Contains the code to generate the plots used in the manuscript.
+Either run steps 1-8 before, or directly download the already processed seurat object (see below) to the data directory to use this code.

 ## Data and References

 ### data directory
 `data/`

 contains smaller annotation files and example gene tables for plotting.
+Add downloaded files (see below) to this directory.

 ### Data depository
 Single cell sequencing data (raw): `NCBI SRA PRJNA1060254`